amatveiakin/hat-game/HOWTO.md

 ## Compile

-Before compiling the app for the first time, as well as before releasing it anywhere, run:
+After cloning the repository before compiling the app for the first time, run

-    $ update_git_version.sh
+    $ ./init_repo.sh

 Afterwards use the normal Flutter build proccess in order to compile the app.